 The best season to visit Kyoto is autumn.
-You can enjoy temples and shrines decorated by autumn leaves.
+You can enjoy temples and shrines decorated with autumn leaves.
 The best time of autumn leaves in Kyoto is from the middle of November to the beginning of December.

 During this time, many tourists, from all over Japan and all over the world, visit Kyoto.
-Most of hotels in/around Kyoto will be full on weekends.
+Most of the hotels in/around Kyoto will be full on weekends.

 In November, the average temperature in Kyoto is around 12℃, and the average temperature is around 7℃ in December.
-It gets cold in Kyoto in winter time.
+It gets cold in Kyoto in the winter time.
 It is better to have an outer/coat with you.

 Spring is also a good season to visit Kyoto.
 You can enjoy cherry blossoms in some temples and shrines as well as parks in the city.
 In April, Spring, the average temperature in Kyoto is around 14℃, comfortable to walk around Kyoto.

-Even though there are recommended/popular time to visit Kyoto, you can enjoy your visit Kyoto any time.
+Even though there are recommended/popular time to visit Kyoto, you can enjoy your visit in Kyoto any time.
 There are always many things you can explore in Kyoto.

 Maybe, you should be careful if you visit Kyoto in Summer.
 In Summer, it gets hot and humid in Kyoto.
 In August, the average temperature is around 28℃ and the average high temperature is around 33℃.
 With nearly 70% humidity, it is better to have towels with you.

 you can check here: